-5 PAY AWARD - SEPTEMBER 2022
+5 PAY AWARD - SEPTEMBER 2024

-In line with the recommendations in the STRB's 32nd Report, from 1 September 2022 a 5% increase will be applied to all pay and allowance ranges and advisory points, with higher increases to some parts of the Main Pay Range as a step towards achieving a minimum starting salary of £30,000.
-All pay uplifts will be back dated to 1 September 2022.
-Updated pay tables are set out below.
+In line with the recommendations in the STRB's 34th Report, from 1 September 2024 a 5.5% increase will be applied to all pay and allowance ranges and advisory points, with higher increases to some parts of the Main Pay Range to achieve a minimum starting salary of £30,000.
+All pay uplifts will be back dated to 1 September 2024.